DasChaosAT/AltV-CommandManager/README.md

 This is a CommandManager for AltV, written in C# (Server) and Typescript (Client).
 Commands can be entered via Server- or Client-Console.
 All Commands are send to the server to be verified and to check the permission needed for the command.

 ## Build
+To Build correctly you have to install this extension https://marketplace.visualstudio.com/items?itemName=MadsKristensen.CommandTaskRunner or use the .vsix file in the build tools.
 - Client: Rebuild the Project "ClientBuild"
 - Server: Build the Project "Server"